 Among the visitors were many young people and families, with over 400 children participating in the Cheese Bimbi (cheese kids) activities.
 One quarter of the people who became members of Slow Food during the event were under 30, showing that the numerous participation this year of young herders and cheesemakers was matched by a presence of young adults with a passion for the work of their contemporaries.
 Affineur Sue Lonky, from Atlanta in the United States, commented that “it gives her hope” to see how many interested young people were wandering around the event.
 “It’s been one of the best experiences of my career,” she said.

 Among the hundreds of producers offering tastes and selling thousands upon thousands of kilos of cheese, were representatives of the 71 Slow Food cheese Presidia.
 Seven of these were in Bra for the first time – new Presidia projects that were officially inaugurated during the event – and were struck by their first experience of Cheese.

-"It was a surprise," admitted Ciminà Caciocavallo Presidium producer Pasquale Romeo from Calabria, who sold out their entire stock of 600 kilograms of caciocavallo in the first two days.
-"It's the first time we've taken part in an event this important, and I won't pretend I'm not very satisfied.
-We've learned a lot, strengthened relationships, made new contacts.
-We've been invited to many more events, including some abroad, and the next destination will be Paris.
+“It was a surprise,” admitted Ciminà Caciocavallo Presidium producer Pasquale Romeo from Calabria, who sold out their entire stock of 600 kilograms of caciocavallo in the first two days.
+“It’s the first time we’ve taken part in an event this important, and I won’t pretend I’m not very satisfied.
+We’ve learned a lot, strengthened relationships, made new contacts.
 We were particularly struck by the interest shown by visitors.
-As well as buying our product they also wanted to learn how it was made and hear our story."
+As well as buying our product they also wanted to learn how it was made and hear our story.”

-View the gallery of images of the event on Slow Food's facebook page.
+View the gallery of images of the event on our facebook page.

 Cheese Tots: photos of the kids taste education event ‘Cheese Kids’.

-Seven Treasures to Preserve: photogallery and story of the seven new dairy Presidia projects launched today.
+Seven Treasures to Preserve: photogallery and story of the seven new dairy Presidia projects launched at the event.